One of a kind in Simcoe County!

 CDA’s work with people of all ages from babies to adults.
 They help treat many types of communication disorders including:

-AboutFace is an organization that promotes and enhances positive mental and emotional well-being of individuals with facial differences and their families through social and peer support, information, educational programs and awareness.
+AboutFace promotes and enhances positive mental and emotional well-being of individuals with facial differences and their families through social and peer support, information, educational programs and awareness.
 Every year in Canada more than 15,000 babies are born with a facial difference and over 50,000 Canadians will acquire a facial difference through trauma or illness.